Quantized plastic deformation: Conclusions

-The paper contains an attempt of a novel re-formulation of the MTM, which is a mesoscopic computational approach to crystal plasticity, operating with the macro-scale notions of stress and strain while carrying some essential elements of micro-scale physics of crystal lattices.
-The MTM represents a crystal as a collection of homogeneously deforming finite elements whose nonlinear response is governed by a globally periodic elastic potential respecting the full tensorial symmetry of Bravais lattices.
-It can be viewed as a discretized continuum theory of the Landau type, with a tensorial strain as the order parameter and with lattice-invariant shears representing the minima of the equivalent energy wells.
-The friction-type dissipation, which in conventional continuum theories of plasticity is associated phenomenolgically with active plastic mechanisms, emerges in the MTM naturally, from a homogenized description of a succession of instabilities representing overdamped dynamics in a rugged energy landscape.
+The paper offers a fundamental re-formulation of the MTM (mesoscopic tensorial model), a novel mesoscopic computational approach to crystal plasticity.
+The unique innovating nature of the MTM is in operating with the macro-scale notions of stress and strain while carrying some essential elements of the micro-scale physics of crystal lattices.

+The MTM represents a crystal as an interacting collection of homogeneously deforming meso-scopic elastic elements whose nonlinear response is governed by a globally periodic elastic potential.
+The periodicity is designed to represent the full tensorial symmetry of Bravais lattices.
+On one side, the MTM can be viewed as a discretized continuum theory of the Landau type, with a tensorial strain as the order parameter and with lattice-invariant shears representing the minima of the equivalent energy wells.
+On the other side, it is expected to mimic the friction-type dissipation, which in conventional continuum theories of plasticity is associated phenomenolgically with active plastic mechanisms.
+Instead of being postulated, the implied dissipative structure emerges in the MTM naturally as an outcome of a homogenized description of a succession of instabilities experienced by an overdamped system on a rugged energy landscape.

-Similarly to the Ginzburg-Landau theory, the MTM carries a regularizing parameter, a length scale representing the finite size of the mesoscopic elastic elements.
-It controls the physical cut-off scale below which deformation is considered homogeneous (affine) and should not be confused with the mesh-size representing the scale of a discretization approximation.
+Similarly to the Ginzburg-Landau theory, the MTM carries a regularizing parameter, which is, however, not associated with a gradient term in the energy, but rather arrives as a length scale representing the finite size of the mesoscopic elastic elements.
+This length scale describes the physical cut-off distance below which deformation is considered homogeneous (affine).
+It is viewed as a physically informed internal parameter and should not be confused with the mesh-size scale characterizing conventional discretization approximations.

-An important aspect of the MTM is the precise account of geometrical nonlinearity.
-The crucial advantage of incorporating finite-strain kinematics into crystal plasticity theory is the possibility to adequately distinguish between different crystal-invariant shears while accounting faithfully for finite rotations.
-It is noteworthy that those traditional aspects of nonlinear elasticity have proved relevant for plasticity theory.
-Another important feature of the MTM is that it is almost free of phenomenological assumptions: it relies only on knowledge of the interatomic potential, which is in principle sufficient to reconstruct the periodic energy landscape, and the value of the cut-off length scale.
+An important aspect of the MTM is the precise account of geometric nonlinearity.
+The advantage of incorporating finite-strain kinematics into crystal plasticity theory is the possibility to adequately distinguish between different crystal-invariant shears while accounting faithfully for finite rotations.
+It is rather remarkable that those traditional aspects of nonlinear elasticity ended up being so crucial for plasticity theory.